Are Blue Ticks on Social Media Really Worth It?

 Social media can be a great way to get your message out there, connect with your audience and build relationships with potential customers by providing customer service through these platforms (for example: responding promptly when someone posts their question).

 Social media also provides an excellent opportunity for companies who offer products or services that need feedback from consumers (for example: restaurants looking for feedback on food quality).
+WhatsApp Commerce is also available with many features and merits for businesses interested in online business, with the use of Social media.
 It's also very useful as part of market research since many people share information about themselves freely on sites like Facebook or Twitter which helps marketers understand what consumers want from brands/products/services etcetera).

 If you're going to be using social media, it's important to know what kind of blue ticks can be valuable for your business and which ones might not be worth it.